isomerpages/pa-corp/news-and-speeches/news/_posts/2025-07-12-post-Five teams emerge from inaugural Sparks x Build for Good Community Hackathon Finale.md

 <p></p>
 <p>At the end of the day, every new version of Red Flags will be shaped by
 what users need.
-We hope that even the layman will recognise that financial literacy can be</p>
-<p>for everyone, and that they will be able to make informed decisions on
-their own and not be placed in risky situations.”</p>
+We hope that even the layman will recognise that financial literacy can be for everyone, and that they will be able to make informed decisions on their own and not be placed in risky situations.”</p>
 </td>
 </tr>
 <tr>